TahaGorme/token-joiner-and-booster/README.md

 # Discord Server Joiner and Booster

-Discord Server Joiner and Booster is a script that allows you to automatically join multiple Discord servers and boost them using multiple user tokens.
+Discord Server Joiner and Booster is a script that allows you to automatically join a Discord server using multiple user tokens and boost them.
 This script also supports server boosting and 2captcha API key for captcha solving.